Adam Idah: Norwich City

+Celtic

+Idah moved on loan to Celtic on 1 February 2024.
+He scored two penalties against Hibernian at Easter Road.
+He also scored the winning goal in the 2024 Scottish Cup final at Hampden Park against Rangers, sealing the League and Cup double.

+On 14 August 2024, Idah returned to Celtic on a permanent transfer, signing a five-year contract.
+He was instrumental in Celtic's final two UEFA Champions League league stage matches against Young Boys and Aston Villa, setting up Celtic's winning goal in the former and scoring twice in the latter.

+Swansea City

+On September 1, 2025, Idah joined Swansea City of the EFL Championship on a five-year contract in a deal believed to be £6 million.
+His first goal would come on 4 October 2025, scoring a penalty in a 1–3 loss against Leicester City.

 International career

 Idah was born in Cork to a Nigerian father and Irish mother.

 He has been a youth international for Ireland.
 Following Idah's hat-trick for Norwich City against Preston North End on 4 January 2020, Republic of Ireland manager Mick McCarthy hinted that Idah may soon earn a full cap, commenting "He might have just got himself one", while working as a pundit for BT Sport's coverage of the match.
 On 24 August 2020, Idah was named in the Republic of Ireland senior squad for the first time for the UEFA Nations League games against Bulgaria and Finland, in what was his manager at under 21 level, Stephen Kenny's first squad as senior manager.

 On 3 September 2020, on his first call-up for the senior team, he made his debut in a 1–1 draw away to Bulgaria in the 2020–21 UEFA Nations League.

+On 19 June 2023, he scored his first goal for Ireland in a 3–0 win against Gibraltar in a UEFA Euro 2024 qualifier.

+On 10 September 2023, he scored the opener for Ireland in an eventual 2–1 defeat to Netherlands in a UEFA Euro 2024 qualifier.